-The Trust Board is asked to:
+The Audit Committee is asked to:

-- NOTE the contents of the Accountability Report (Appendix A) and Annual Accounts (Appendix B) for 2021-22, including the Letter of Representation (Appendix Bi), and Trust Response to Audit Wales regarding Trust Governance and Management Arrangements (Appendix Bii).. - APPROVE the Accountability Report and Annual Accounts for 2021-22.
+• NOTE the contents of the Accountability Report (Appendix A) and Annual Accounts (Appendix B) for 2021-22, including the Letter of Representation (Appendix Bi) and Trust

+Response to Audit Wales regarding Trust Governance and Management Arrangements (Appendix Bii).

+• ENDORSE for BOARD APPROVAL the Accountability Report and Annual Accounts for 2021-22.